ABOUT HILLS FELLOWSHIP:

 -

-conduct that hampers the well-being of their host families.
+conduct that hampers the well-being of other co- fellows

 -